Myxville/nlp-ptr/README.md

 | probably | 14.5220429153932 |
 |problem|15.4457447531573|

-And the very final test - **ptr** - returns only one single suggestion
+And the very final test - **pttr** - returns only one single suggestion

 |Suggestion|Score  |
 |--|--|